-With more than 250 skiable acres, a vertical drop of over 1000 feet and a peak elevation of more than 4800 feet, Snowshoe Mountain is one of the best ski resorts in the Southeastern and Mid-Atlantic.
+With more than 250 skiable acres, a vertical drop of over 1000 feet, and a peak elevation of more than 4800 feet, Snowshoe Mountain is one of the best ski resorts in the Southeastern and Mid-Atlantic.
 No wonder it was voted, by the Washington Post, as one of the top places to have a White Christmas.
 Averaging about 180 inches of annual snowfall, Snowshoe Mountain is an exciting escape for both beginners and seasoned snowboarders.
 Moreover, there are unlimited options for places to stay.
 Ranging from spectacular lodges to cozy cabins and chalets.

-While Snowshoe is closely-associated with winter adventures, the resort offers several indoor and outdoor activities.
+While Snowshoe is closely associated with winter adventures, the resort offers several indoor and outdoor activities.
 It has a popular golf course, extensive biking trails, wedding and convention areas, and several summer activities.
 On top of this, it hosts one of the Grand National cross-country racing events every year.

 What Makes Snowshoe Mountain West Virginia Outstanding?

-Being one of the ski resorts with high elevation, Snowshoe, gets the better snow than most mountains in the region.
+Being one of the ski resorts with high elevation, Snowshoe, gets better snow than most mountains in the region.
 The resorts boast 57 trails and 5 terrain parks.
 Its 1.5 miles long Cupp Run is one of the best slopes in the region.
 From the mid of the village, several trails run from the top of Ballhooter down the slope.

 With three different ski areas: Silver Creek, Snowshoe Basin, and the Western Territories, Snowshoe Mountain West Virginia, boasts one of the most diverse terrains and biggest drops in the state.
 This environment offers a learning space for novice skiers.
 This is also the best environment for experts to challenge themselves.
 There is also a learning curve for those who are not familiar with the conditions at Snowshoe.
 Snowboarders or skiers who want an all-around experience will find it enjoyable because they will expose themselves to different conditions.

-Silver Creek is the most beginner and family friendly area in the resort.
+Silver Creek is the most beginner and family-friendly area in the resort.
 The section hosts the Coca-Cola Tube Park, Snowshoe Ski and Snowboarding school, and the Kid’s World.
 If you are a fan of night skiing, Silver Creek has 12 trails.

 What To Do in Snowshoe WV

 Snowshoe Mountain attracts diverse visitors from all over the Mid-Atlantic region.
 Everyone who visits the area will find something interesting to do.
 The 50+ trails are enough for different levels of skiers and snowboarders.
 However, if you are not into snowboarding or skiing, there are several other adventures such as snow-tubing, snowmobiling, snowshoeing, and cross-country skiing.
-You may also choose to avoid the cold and choose one of the indoor and outdoor activities such as swimming, going for a treatment spa, movies, Eurobungy, games, playground slides, live entertainment, or visit the Big Top with youngsters.
+You may also choose to avoid the cold and choose one of the indoor and outdoor activities such as swimming, going to a treatment spa, movies, Eurobungy, games, playground slides, live entertainment, or visiting the Big Top with youngsters.

 For those that like to go shopping, the Village at the peak of the mountain is lined up with shops and restaurants.
 There are several handmade products in the WV Market.
 You can shop for clothing, gifts as well as snow gear.
 You can purchase the latest sports equipment at the Mountain Adventure Center, or find the latest apparel at Full Tilt.